Home

 PREFACE

-the main cause of injury and even death in children.
-People only relate accidents
+Accidents are the main cause of injury and even death in children.
+People

-“hazards”.
-The main cause of home accident is general negligence of safety
+place–home–hides many “hazards”.
+The main cause of home accident is general

-at home.
-This pamphlet aims at providing some measures in preventing home
+negligence of safety at home.
+This pamphlet aims at providing some measures

 FALL